-Discovery and Design Sprints are powerful tools to help teams progress rapidly in complex situations.
-They enable businesses to rapidly test ideas, validate assumptions, build prototypes, and gain valuable user feedback.
-Discovery sprints focus on uncovering insights into user needs, while design sprints involve creating solutions based on those needs.
+Discovery and Design Sprints are powerful tools to help teams in complex situations as they enable businesses to rapidly test ideas, validate assumptions, build prototypes, and gain valuable user feedback.

 What is a Design Sprint?